MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 * If the response message is not formatted correctly based on the Bot Framework schema.
 * If your service returns an http status code other than 200.

+### I signed into Bot Framework but do not see my Cortana skills

+Ensure that you signed into Bot Framework with the same MSA that you used to configure the Cortana channel within the Azure portal.

+### SSML reads XML characters aloud

+If Cortana reads out the XML characters of your invocation, then the XML is likely not valid.
+Verify that all opening tags have closing tags and vice-versa.
+Consider using an XML library to verify that your XML is properly formatted.

+### Cortana returns a 403 Forbidden error

+Cortana tried to connect to your service, but received an https status code of `403 Forbidden`.
+Verify that your service endpoint is configured to accept `POST` requests, not `GET` requests.

 ### I am the only one who can invoke my Cortana skill

 Ensure that you have deployed your skill.